eliasdejong/viperlith/docs/HTML_STREAMING.md

 This design effectively serializes all writes at the application layer, meaning `SQLITE_BUSY` is never encountered.
 Because workers read from the same `mmap` page cache, reads scale horizontally with core count without cache duplication.
 Writes can be batched for maximum throughput while still being fully serialized & ACID.
 The single-writer drains the queues and processes commands on a fixed frame rate i.e. interval.
 Batching makes it possible to reach as much as [a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).

 However, since each worker lives inside its own process, by default, they have no way of communicating with the writer's process.
-To solve this, we allocate the command queues in shared memory[^2]:
+To solve this, we allocate the command queues in shared memory[^2] to enable inter-process communication.
+Viperlith uses my lockless ring buffer C extension which is [100x faster than the standard library's `multiprocessing.Queue`](https://pypi.org/project/spsc-ring-threadsafe/).
 ```

                                Viperlith CQRS Architecture